 -

-What is the difference between Credit Manager and the Metro
+What Is the Difference Between Credit Manager and the Metro 2® File Viewer?

 -

-the file to the credit bureaus one-by-one or in a batch mode.
+Upload files to credit bureaus via SFTP—individually or in batch mode

-functions.
-Credit Manager can also import an existing Metro
+Credit Manager can also import existing Metro 2® files,

 -